 Our little ‘engine that could’ is called the Bally Hooley.
-Taking you through mostly unseen parts of Port Douglas, from Choo Choo’s Café to the Reef Marina (think: beer stop), it’s fun for the whole family.
+Taking you through mostly unseen parts of Port Douglas, from Choo Choo’s Café to the Crystalbrook Superyacht Marina (think: beer stop), it’s fun for the whole family.

 Glass-bottom boats, underwater observatories and life jackets make visiting the reef possible with kids of all ages.
 Plus, Quicksilver’s pontoon is a perfect for a gradual water entry, as well as spreading out and catching some glorious sun.

 The Daintree Rainforest is more than a day trip – it’s a whole world of wonder ready to explore.
 The Daintree Discovery Centre will keep your kids busy for hours alone (check out their neat headsets explaining all the cool facts about the rainforest in a language they get) before checking into the Cape Trib Beach House and sitting by the bonfire.

 Sure, Port Douglas has some delicious gelato options on Macrossan Street, but for ice-cream worth driving for you need to go north.

 The Daintree Ice Cream Company produces a whole range of flavours you haven’t even heard about, let alone tasted, straight from their fruit orchard.

 Some days just call for water play - so grab your sunscreen, hats and towels and head out to BIG 4 Glengarry in the picturesque Mowbray Valley.
 With oodles of space to run, swim, jump and just have some good old fashioned wet-and-wild fun, your kids are going to sleep well tonight!